 We will also provide you the code for top block which integrates the controller, memory along with the data bus.
 You will need to modify the supplied code to implement the bus interface to memory and the controller.
 This will involve using tri-state buffers.
 Through tri-state buffers, we will be able to ensure that only one driver drives the data bus at a time.
-Since the numeric\bit library provides for only two-level logic (0 and 1), we will use the std\logic library to be able to get X (contention) and Z (floating) values.

 You will also need to implement a master controller for the calculator.
 This controller contains three registers, a stack pointer (SPR), a display address register (DAR), and a display value register (DVR).
 The SPR will contain the address of the next free address past the top of the stack.
 The DAR will hold the address of the data that should be displayed on the output.
 Whenever the SPR is updated, the DAR should be updated to SPR plus 1.
 The DVR contains the value that should be displayed on the output.
 The content of the DVR is the value stored at the memory location pointed to by the DAR.
-This should be updated every time the DAR changes by reading from the memory location contained in the DAR.
-The memory will be 128 bytes total giving a 7-bit address.
-So the SPR and DAR will both be 7 bits wide and the DVR will be 8 bits wide.
+This should be updated every time the DAR changes by reading from the memory location contained in the DVR will be 8 bits wide.
 The master controller will be responsible for taking in the inputs, updating its registers accordingly, as well as performing the operations of the calculator and displaying the outputs.
 Before use, a reset/clear operation should be used to initialize the calculator.
 The SPR should be initialized to 0x7F, the DAR to 0x00, and the DVR to 0x00 (don't read from memory this time).
 As data is pushed on to the stack, the SPR will decrement.
 In other words, the stack will grow towards decreasing addresses.